August 8th, 2013

 Aegean, a Greek airline, is one of the many member airlines of the Star Alliance.
 They are a relatively recent entry to the alliance.

-All miles earned for signing up and crediting flights to the program are elite qualifying and you get 1,000 miles for enrolling.
+All miles earned for signing up and crediting flights to the program are elite qualifying and you get 1,000 miles for enrolling and those miles count towards elite status!

 Here’s the cool part, they only require 4,000 miles for Blue card status (which gets you Star Alliance Silver status) and 20,000 miles for Gold card status (which gets you Star Alliance Gold status).
-Contrast that to the 25,000 miles required for Silver and 50,000 miles required for Gold with the US based carriers.
+Contrast that to the 25,000 miles required for Silver and 50,000 miles required for Gold on an annual basis with the US based carriers.

 Not only that but according to the published terms of the program you just need to credit a single flight to Aegean in that time period and it will extend your account and the gold status for another 36 months.
 The thing is that nobody has actually had their Aegean gold status expire yet as the program only started in 2010, so it is possible they will add more requirements in the future to keep the status, but for now it’s really easy to attain and really easy to extend.